bhamrick/precision_system/README.md

     * 4♣️!
 Maximum, 5+ card club suit
     * 4♦️!
 Maximum, 5+ card diamond suit
     * 4♥️!
 Maximum, 5+ cards in the other major
-* 3♥️/3♠️ Preemptive raise.
+* 3♥️!/3♠️!
+Preemptive raise.
 Less than invitational with 4+ card support.
-* 4♥️/4♠️ To play
+* 4♥️!/4♠️!
+To play, no slam interest.

 ## After 1NT or 1♣️!-1♦️!-1NT